Skip to main content

 The Regulatory Barrier to Advanced Diagnostics

 Employer wellness programs, operating under the constraints of the ADA and GINA, are functionally limited to a first-tier level of health screening.
-They can collect basic biometric data like and cholesterol, which are valuable but offer a low-resolution view of an individual’s health.
+They can collect basic biometric data like blood pressure and cholesterol, which are valuable but offer a low-resolution view of an individual’s health.
 The next frontier of personalized health involves a much deeper and more dynamic form of data collection.

 1. Genomic and Proteomic Data Beyond simple family history, which is protected under GINA, lies the field of genomics.
 Analyzing Single Nucleotide Polymorphisms (SNPs) can reveal genetic predispositions to a host of metabolic and endocrine conditions.
 This information is invaluable for creating truly preventative health strategies.
 Under GINA, an employer is strictly prohibited from requesting, requiring, or purchasing this information, and cannot offer any incentive for its disclosure.
 This creates a hard stop for any wellness program wishing to incorporate genomic risk scoring.